{ } tools.dcln.me

 Image tools.

-Convert between formats, resize, compress, strip EXIF, build favicons, or rasterize SVG — all in your browser.
+Convert between formats, resize, compress, strip EXIF, build favicons, rasterize SVG, or render as ASCII / braille art — all in your browser.
 Files never leave your device.

 Convert images between JPG, PNG, WebP, AVIF, GIF, BMP, TIFF and HEIC.